 Precludes additional credit for HIST 3907 Section “B” offered in winter 2015 and HIST 3907 Section “O” offered in winter 2016.

 You are encouraged to collaborate with one another (community!), but make sure you acknowledge all and any collaboration.
-The social space for our course will be hosted on Slack (Slack.com).
+The social space for our course will be hosted on Slack at /hist3814osummer2019.slack.com.
+Versions of Slack are available for Android and iOS devices.
 All necessary logins, passwords, and other getting-started parphernalia will be provided to you in the first week of class.

-Grading is based on the satisfactory completion of all course work, from annotations to the final project to community participation.
+Grading is based on the satisfactory completion of all course work, and your degree of engagement with our digital history community.
 Grading takes into account your starting point versus your finishing point.
 That is to say, I take into account your progression as a digital historian.
 Thus, the actual work that constitutes an ‘A’ for one student could look quite different for another student.
-You are thus in control of your own destiny in the course.
+You are in control of your own destiny in the course.
 You do not need to be techy.
 That will come.

 - All work indicated in each section of the workbook under ‘What you need to do each week’ has to be completed.